A Clinical Review of Antipsychotic Withdrawal:

 Many of Kay’s initial supplement regimen went toward healing underlying causes for oxidative stress and inflammation.
 Some of her supplements lowered possible viral causes for inflammation.
 Lymph drainage, glutathione, and liver extract, among other supplements, strengthened her ability to detoxify.
-Antioxidant support was given through Moringa powder and ThionExtra.
+Antioxidant support was given through Moringa powder, ThionExtra, as well as through other nutritional antioxidants.
 The purpose of her first regimen was to build a strong foundation for medication withdrawal.

 A few weeks into her withdrawal process, additional supplements for withdrawal were added, such as: Inositol, Prolent, Taurine, Potassium Chloride, Li-Zyme Forte, liposomal GABA, Allqlear, and Endoca CBD oil, to help her to lower her medications safely.
 After being on her supplements for 2.5 months, her dosage of Abilify had gradually lowered from 10 mg to 3 mg, and her Lamotrigine had gone from 50 mg to 10 mg.
 She did not notice any negative withdrawal symptoms during this phase of her withdrawal.